-Before we introduce the best way to upload files to Google Drive via FTP\SFTP, we should know enough about FTP and SFTP:
+Before we introduce the best way to upload files to Google Drive with FTP\SFTP, we should know enough about FTP and SFTP:

-FTP stands for File Transfer Protocol commonly used for downloading and uploading files from server.
+FTP stands for File Transfer Protocol commonly, which is used for downloading and uploading files from server.
 With it, you can transfer files between two computers - the first one is the user’s computer which is the local host machine connected to the Internet, and the second one is the remote host which is also running FTP and connected to the Internet.

-SFTP, standing for Secure File Transfer Protocol, is similar to FTP but the encrypted version of FTP.
-So you can guess that SFTP is more secure and tend to be more reliable than FTP.
+SFTP, standing for Secure File Transfer Protocol, is similar to FTP but it's the encrypted version of FTP.
+So you can guess that SFTP is more secure and tended to be more reliable than FTP.

-Considering all inconvenience, we suggest you try another way to avoid direct FTP\SFTP access to Google Drive - MultCloud.
-It allows you to add as many of cloud storage services as possible here including but not limited to FTP\SFTP and Google Drive, then you don't need to download content from one and upload to another since all works are done in the browser with MultCloud.
-Therefore, even FTP\SFTP access is unavailable to Google Drive, you still can easily upload files to Google Drive via FTP\SFTP with MultCloud.
+Considering all the inconvenience, it's recommended you try another way to avoid direct FTP\SFTP access to Google Drive - MultCloud.
+It allows you to add as many cloud storage services as possible here including but not limited to FTP\SFTP and Google Drive, then you don't need to download content from one and upload to another since all works are done in the browser with MultCloud.
+Therefore, even FTP\SFTP access is unavailable to Google Drive, you still can easily upload FTP to Google Drive with MultCloud.

-1. Open your browser and input MultCloud's URL: https://www.multcloud.com.
-Then “Sign up” to create an account and “Sign in”, or you can simply “Experience without signing up”.
+Open your browser and input MultCloud's URL: https://www.multcloud.com.
+Then click on "Sign up" button to create an account and you can use MultCloud.

 Granting MultCloud access to the FTP requires your FTP server address, FTP username and password.
 You could add more FTP accounts in MultCloud.

-3. Add your Google Drive to MultCloud.
-Then authorize the Google Drive account you are transferring to by clicking the "Add Google Drive Account" button.
-Then follow the instructions to go to Google Drive’s website to grant access to MultCloud.
+Add your Google Drive to MultCloud and authorize the Google Drive account you are transferring to by clicking the "Add Google Drive Account" button.
+Then follow the instructions to go to the website of Google Drive to grant access to MultCloud.

 Method 1: dragging & dropping or right clicking for "Copy" or "Copy to" option